Julian Thompson (Royal Marines officer)

-Major General Julian Howard Atherden Thompson, CB, OBE (born 7 October 1934) is a military historian and former Royal Marines officer who commanded 3 Commando Brigade during the Falklands War.
+Major-General Julian Howard Atherden Thompson, CB, OBE (born 7 October 1934) is a military historian and former Royal Marines officer who commanded 3 Commando Brigade during the Falklands War.

 Early life

 Thompson was born on 7 October 1934 to Major A. J. Thompson DSO MC and Mary Stearns Thompson (née Krause).
 He was educated at Sherborne School, an all-boys public school in Dorset.

 Military career

 Thompson joined the Royal Marines in 1952.
 Between 1954 and 1969, he served in 40, 42, 43, 45 Commandos Royal Marines.
-During the 1960s he was deployed to Borneo for the Indonesia–Malaysia confrontation.
+In 1954 he served in Egypt.
+He also served two tours in Cyprus for the Cyprus Emergency, in which he deployed to the Troodos Mountains on counterinsurgency operations, during which time he and his platoon lived in a monastery.
+During the 1960s he was deployed as a staff officer to Borneo for the Indonesia–Malaysia confrontation, and also to Aden for the Aden Emergency.
 He was promoted to major at the end of 1968, and to lieutenant colonel at the start of 1975.
 He was appointed commanding officer of 40 Commando in 1975, and commanded it for two and a half years.
 He was promoted to colonel in mid-1978, and later to brigadier and appointed as commander of 3 Commando Brigade in 1981.
 Thompson commanded 3 Commando Brigade in the 1982 Falklands War.
 Promoted to major general, he served as commander of the Training Reserve Forces and Special Forces RM from 1983 to 1986.
 He retired in 1986.